ErrorTzy/writings/papers/epq/gay.md

 ## 2.4.
 Contracts:

-**Hobbes**: Men's power is not always superior than women, but normally men prevail **Locke**: Rest on consent, is a voluntary compact; the rule naturally falls into man's hand (attack from Mary Astell) **Rousseau**: different virtue for man and woman (attack from Wollstonecraft)
+**Hobbes:** Men's power is not always superior than women, but normally men prevail **Locke:** Rest on consent, is a voluntary compact; the rule naturally falls into man's hand (attack from Mary Astell) **Rousseau:** different virtue for man and woman (attack from Wollstonecraft)

 Raises question: why marital obligation is fixed?

 ## 2.5.
 Normative Principles

-**Kant**: sex is treating other human beings as means, but the agreement of marriage make this process reciprocal and thus restores the personality
+**Kant:** sex is treating other human beings as means, but the agreement of marriage make this process reciprocal and thus restores the personality
-Kant's arguments were reconstructed by feminists and defenders of same-sex marriage **Hegel**: criticize Kant, love is not contractual, but based on ethical love; give up natural and individual personality within this union
+Kant's arguments were reconstructed by feminists and defenders of same-sex marriage **Hegel:** criticize Kant, love is not contractual, but based on ethical love; give up natural and individual personality within this union

 > It seems that Hegel does not need a child?

 ## 2.6.
 Feminism and Marxism

-**Mill**: marriage `empirically` is the slavery of woman; woman do not have choice other than marriage.
+**Mill:** marriage `empirically` is the slavery of woman; woman do not have choice other than marriage.
 Ideal marriage should have equal relationship and this equality would be a school of justice for children.
-**Engels**: monogamy is the defeat of woman, the victory of private property over natural communal property **Marx**: abolishing family will liberate women
+**Engels:** monogamy is the defeat of woman, the victory of private property over natural communal property **Marx:** abolishing family will liberate women

 # 3. Ethical Views of Marriage